Gkbinqi/CS106L/notes/lec13_Move Semantics.md

 * Solution: force move semantics by using `std::move`
 * `std::move` doesn’t do anything special!
-  * `std::move` just type casts an lvalue to an rvalue
+  * `std::move` just type casts an l-value to an rvalue
   * ![image-20250307100010756](C:\Users\47949\Desktop\CS106L\notes\pic\lec13_stdmove.png)

-* Like `const_cast`, we ”opt in” to potentially error-prone behaviour
+* Like `const_cast`, we ”opt in” to potentially error-prone behavior
   * What if we try to use an object after it’s been moved!
 * Try to avoid explicitly using `std::move` unless you have good reason!
   * E.g. performance really matters, and you know for sure the object won’t be used!

 Now we have many SMFs